Introduction

 Install using

-.sudo apt-get install xtables-addons-common
+apt-get.sudo apt-get install xtables-addons-common -

 Install using